middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/validator/+page.md

 ## See also

 - Pre-compile schemas with `transpileSchema` at module load time, not inside the handler.
+- Validate a payload in place with `nestedSchema` rather than repeating the envelope in a second schema.
 - [CORS and error handling recipe](/docs/recipes/cors-and-errors).